lstrobel/ultimate-chinese/README.md

 ### Formatting pronunciations

 In general, pinyin should contain no spaces and be all lowercase.
-However, there are some exceptions:

-- Seperable verbs/adjectives (which are actually a type of verb)
+The only exception is for seperable verbs/adjectives (which are actually a type of verb) which should be separated by a space.
-- Verb-Object compounds

 This is a pretty loose guideline.